Kfar Chabad: Terror attack at the vocational school

 On 11 April 1956, fedayeens entered the synagogue in a vocational school during evening prayers and started shooting indiscriminately.
 Five children and one teacher were killed, another ten injured.

 Education

 Kfar Chabad provides vocational training in printing, mechanics, carpentry, and agriculture for male students, and education for female students.
 The programs are combined with religious education.
 Most students, who come from outside the village, are not Hasidic.

 Political leadership

 Previous mayors include Shlomo Meidanchik and Menachem Lehrer.
 The current mayor is Nachmen Richman.

 Religious leadership

 The village rabbi was Mordechai Shmuel Ashkenazi from 1983 until his death in 2015.
-The previous rabbi was Shneur Zalman Gorelik, from the town's founding until his death.
+The first rabbi was Shneur Zalman Gorelik, from the town's founding until his death.